TravelSizedLions/kleptool-package-manager/README.md

   - When was the last commit or tagged version of this dependency?
   - How often on average are changes made to this dependency, and how big are they?

-### The Solution Heuristic
+## Modeling the Heuristic

+When describing this project to a colleague of mine, he was fascinated by the proposition of using A* to search the space of dependency configurations for an optimal graph, however I was hesitant at first to mention the use of Machine Learning as a means of determining the heuristic.

+Eventually, though, asked him point blank what his opinion was of using neural modeling for the heuristic function.
+He had several concerns, though his immediate and primary concern was that of guaranteeing a deterministic solution, as well as finding examples that can be labeled for supervised training.

 #### Observations
-For traditional dependency resolution, the problem space is to find one of potentially several sets of versions for dependencies which satisfy all constraints put in place by all sources in the space.
+For traditional dependency resolution, the goal is to find one of potentially several sets of versions for dependencies which satisfy all constraints put in place by all sources in the space.

 Here, our goal is to instead balance the optimization of several factors, including: